 So for two years I led middle school and high school programs for them as the a crew leader.
 As someone who came straight out of high school, I felt like an expert when I was doing this work because I had been raised through these programs.
 I could make these connections.
 It was an amazing feeling.
 As hard as my college graduate co-workers tried, the other leaders couldn’t make connections to these kids like I could.

-Ernesto was recruited to work at Crissy Field in 2001 by a former supervisor at SFCC, Michele Gee (she is now Chief of Interpretation with Golden Gate National Parks).
+Ernesto was recruited to work at Crissy Field in 2001 by a former supervisor at SFCC.
 Crissy Field celebrated its grand reopening that year after a $34.5 million restoration campaign made possible by lead grants from the Evelyn and Walter Haas, Jr. Fund and Colleen and Robert Haas.
 As part of the reopening, the Golden Gate National Parks Conservancy created the Crissy Field Center, which offers a range of educational and outreach programs for people from all over the Bay Area.
 One of the signature initiatives of the Center is Inspiring Young Emerging Leaders (I-YEL), which was created to engage young people in furthering the mission of the park.

 While they were still in the planning process, they started holding meetings so people could advise them on what this Crissy Field Center should be.
-Michele Gee invited me to a few of these meetings just to check it out and give some input.
-Eventually, she asked me to help design a youth leadership program with high school students.
+I was invited to a few of these meetings just to check it out and give some input.
+Eventually, I was asked to help design a youth leadership program with high school students.
 I was very passionate about what I was doing with SFCC, but at the same time the idea of having a blank canvas and being able to work with people I already respected to build or create something new seemed very exciting at the time.